-- Admission will be based upon 8 tickets per family.
+- Admission will be based upon tickets.
 No person, including infants and children, will be admitted without a ticket.
 Seating will be limited to defined areas and spectators will be seated as they enter the arena.
-A map of the arena and proper parking areas are located on the back of the letter given/mailed to students.
-Parents and guests must be seated in the coliseum no later than 1:50 PM.
-Anyone arriving after that time will be admitted only if there is seating available and if ushers feel it will not disrupt the ceremony. - Graduation tickets and prior press releases have included statements that remind all spectators that they must wear appropriate dress for the occasion.
-Spectators wearing shorts, tank tops, or T-shirts will not be allowed to enter the coliseum. - No flash or video photography will be permitted on the floor of the coliseum.
+A map of the arena and proper parking areas are located on the back of the letter given/mailed to students. - Graduation tickets and prior press releases have included statements that remind all spectators that they must wear appropriate dress for the occasion.
+Spectators wearing shorts, tank tops, or T-shirts will not be allowed to enter. - No flash or video photography will be permitted on the floor of the coliseum.
 Spectators may take pictures or videos from their seats but are asked not to hinder the sight of other spectators.
 Spectators will be allowed to purchase pictures of the ceremony from professional photographers at a later date.
 Graduates will be given information on how and when to purchase these items. - Graduation security, ticket collection, and parking will be handled by uniformed police officers.
 Disturbances during the ceremony will not be tolerated.
 Spectators will be instructed to hold all applause until the last graduate's name is called.
-No air horns, cowbells, sirens, or other noisemakers will be allowed in the coliseum.
-Police officers will implement the school district's directive to remove and/or arrest any spectator who disrupts the ceremony. - Northwestern spectators can be admitted to the coliseum for seating as early as 1 hour before the start of graduation.
-Graduating seniors are to park in the northwest parking lot and enter at the northwest entrance of the coliseum.
-Spectators should park in the southwest lot and enter at the southwest entrance located on the main concourse.
+No air horns, cowbells, sirens, or other noisemakers will be allowed.
+Police officers will implement the school district's directive to remove and/or arrest any spectator who disrupts the ceremony. - Northwestern spectators can be admitted for seating as early as 1 hour before the start of graduation.